From Your Alumnae Board Co-Chairs

 Time and again, we find connections across years and miles that surprise and delight: a shared profession or interest, a shared teacher, a favorite spot on campus.
 We hear stories of women working on committees or living in the same neighborhood who suddenly discover they are both Walker’s alumnae.
 We encourage you to explore opportunities to volunteer, ways to meet alumnae, find classmates, connect with students, and support your alma mater.

 Whether a Sun or a Dial, The Ethel Walker School is always yours to return to both physically and virtually.
-Please join us on campus, at events (be they live or virtual) and on our SunDial Network!
+Please join us on campus and at events, be they live or virtual!

-Nullas horas nisi aureas”
+Nullas horas nisi aureas

 To many more golden hours,